A different type of trip, for a different type of woman

 Still relatively untouched by tourism and mass market, Colombia is a place for authenticity-seekers to unleash their inner explorer.
-Home of Gabriel García Márquez, the birthplace of “Magic Realism”, mountains, cobbled streets, coffee farms, jungles, colonial architecture and indigenous tribes with an “of the land and sky” pride, Colombia has the alchemy for magic, delight, awe, discovery and deep reconnection.
+The birthplace of Magic Realism, indigenous cultures, artisan crafts, deserts, mountains, jungles and colonial architecture, and with an “of the land and sky” identity, Colombia has the alchemy for magic, delight, awe, discovery and deep reconnection.

-Our tour guide Caroline will take us to some of her favorite regions around Colombia.
-Fun fact: Caroline worked as an ethnographer, travelling to some of remotest areas in Colombia that haven’t been hit by conflict or drug trafficking.
+We worked with anthropologists to put together a transformative trip which takes you to into the soul of Colombia and its indigenous people.
+Our guide Carolina will take us to some of her favourite regions around Colombia.
+Fun fact: Carolina worked as an ethnographer, travelling to some of remotest areas in Colombia that haven’t been hit by conflict or drug trafficking.
 She supported local artisans, fishermen and cultures, ensuing they are represented and protected as part of Colombian heritage.
-It’s safe to say Caroline knows her stuff and we we’re in for a truly in-depth and immersive experience!
+It’s safe to say Carolina knows her stuff and we we’re in for a truly in-depth and immersive experience!

-Real connection with each other and the communities we meet.
+Real connection with each other and the communities we meet

 9 NIGHTS / 10 DAYS

 7 LUNCHES / 6 DINNERS